 Park and Recreation Maintenance Management School

-The Park and Recreation Maintenance Management School (MMS) is a comprehensive two-year professional development program designed to teach park and recreation professionals how to develop and manage a wide variety of maintenance.
+The Park and Recreation Maintenance Management School (MMS) is a comprehensive two-year professional development program designed to teach park and recreation professionals how to develop and manage a wide variety of maintenance programs.

 Who should attend

 Park, recreation, and conservation personnel who manage park and recreation maintenance programs of any kind.